Manly Dam Reserve: Wildlife

-Ten species of frogs have been recorded from the park including the Common Eastern Froglet, Eastern Dwarf Tree Frog, Striped Marsh Frogs, and Perons Tree Frogs.
-Manly Dam Reserve is also home to the threatened Red-crowned Toadlet which is associated with the rocky ridges and drainages of the Hawkesbury Sandstone formation.
+Ten species of frogs have been recorded from the park including the common eastern froglet, eastern dwarf tree frog, striped marsh frogs, and Peron's tree frogs.
+Manly Dam Reserve is also home to the threatened red-crowned toadlet which is associated with the rocky ridges and drainages of the Hawkesbury Sandstone formation.

 There are a variety of native and introduced fish in the waters of the reserve.
-Native fish include species such as Climbing galaxias, Fire-tail Gudgeon, and Short-finned and Long-finned Eels.
-The Climbing galaxias inhabits some of the less disturbed creeks and is able to climb up wet rock faces and cliffs with the aid of ridges on its fins, can breathe through its skin, and has lived in this once remote area, for an estimated 60 million years.
-Australian Bass once occurred naturally in Curl Curl Creek but were unable to recolonise upstream areas once the dam wall was built in 1892 and blocked their access.
+Native fish include species such as climbing galaxias, Fire-tail gudgeon, and short-finned and long-finned eels.
+The climbing galaxias inhabits some of the less disturbed creeks and is able to climb up wet rock faces and cliffs with the aid of ridges on its fins, can breathe through its skin, and has lived in this once remote area, for an estimated 60 million years.
+Australian bass once occurred naturally in Curl Curl Creek but were unable to recolonise upstream areas once the dam wall was built in 1892 and blocked their access.
 Young Bass fingerlings are now regularly stocked into the dam by the NSW Department of Primary Industries to cater for recreational fishermen.
-A lone stocking of Silver Perch occurred in the early 1990s but these have not been stocked since as they are not native to the catchment area.
-Some of the introduced species include European Carp, Goldfish and the pest fish Gambusia and Redfin.
+A lone stocking of silver perch occurred in the early 1990s but these have not been stocked since as they are not native to the catchment area.
+Some of the introduced species include European carp, goldfish and the pest fish gambusia and redfin.

 Manly Dam Reserve is also home to a wide variety of terrestrial and aquatic invertebrates and provides an ideal location for school, university and community groups to study them.